StephenBin/DS502-AI-Engineer/DS502-1702/MXNET_course/mxnet-week3/README.md

     Drop out rate
     Early stopping rules

-## Step 5: Overfit small dataset, that is to say 100% precision and recall over a very small dataset
+## Step 5: Overfit small dataset, 100% precision and recall over a very small dataset

     To validate the capability & correctness, it is necessary to do a sanity check before full-scale training.
     If you can not overfit a verys small dataset, go back and check every step before.